21energy/21energy_heater_control/README.md

 #### General additional notes

-Please note, that some of the available sensors are __not__ enabled by default.
+Please note that some of the available sensors are __not__ enabled by default.

 ## Feedback and improvements